Schwäbisch Hall-Hessental station: History

 The Hessental concentration camp, which still existed in April 1945, was established in Alsace in a former barracks of the Reich Labour Service at Hessental station in the summer of 1944 as a sub-camp of the Natzweiler-Struthof camp.
 The first assignment of 600 prisoners arrived on 14 October 1944.

 On 1 December 1988, a relay interlocking of the SpDr L 60 class was taken into operation, it gradually took remote control of signalling at the surrounding stations: Sulzdorf and Gaildorf West in March 1989 and Schwäbisch Hall on 1 January 1990.

 In 1996, the line from Backnang via Hessental to Crailsheim, including the tracks through the station, were electrified.
 The line towards Heilbronn via Schwäbisch Hall station is still not electrified.

 Operations

-Schwäbisch Hall Hessental is served (as of 2014) by Regional-Express and Regionalbahn trains running at two hour intervals on the route from Öhringen or Heilbronn to Crailsheim and on the route between Stuttgart and Nuremberg.
+Long-distance trains on the Stuttgart-Nuremberg route only stop here if they are not running on their regular route via Aalen, but are diverted via Backnang and Hessental, for example due to construction work.
+The station building, typical of East Württemberg, is still staffed.

+Today (2023), the RE and RB trains (RE 80 and RB 83), which run every two hours, stop in Schwäbisch Hall-Hessental on the Heilbronn–Crailsheim (RE 80) or Heilbronn–Schwäbisch Hall-Hessental (RB 83) routes, as well as on the Stuttgart–Nuremberg (RE 90) and Stuttgart–Schwäbisch Hall-Hessental (MEX 90) routes.

+The trains to and from Backnang either travel on the passing track or on the main track of that line.